Sometimes you just can’t see the wood for the trees…

 you need to be tapping into social proof wherever you can; reviews, testimonials, social media followers, the list is endless.
 This can make the difference of a visitor taking the next step in becoming a customer or going to your competitor.

 making sure your website is optimised to rank well in the search engines, and building an effective SEO plan.

 In all, I have a checklist of about 100 variables, all of which can make or break a website’s success!

 I’m on a mission to help as many people as possible get their websites working for them, where I walk them through their site, give suggestions for improvements, how to increase conversions, what’s missing, what can be removed, SEO advice, etc. If you feel like your website just isn’t bringing in the number of enquiries, sales or bookings that you’d like or you deserve, just send me an email and we’ll get you booked in.

 If you feel like your website is doing just fine, good work!
 (Was it designed by me by any chance..?!).
-Don’t forget to join me in Jab Academy for various tips and advice to help you master your marketing and grow your business.
+Don’t forget to join me in the FB Ads Mastery group for various tips and advice to help you master your marketing and grow your business.

 You may be wondering what became of that first website audit client?